-SSLLC warrants only to the Warranty Holder (hereinafter defined as the "End User" or the "Immediate Purchaser", as applicable, pursuant to the terms and conditions of this Limited Warranty as set forth below), that the Product identified below will, upon shipment, be free of defects in workmanship and material for the applicable Warranty Period.
-The "Warranty Period" is that period of time during which this Limited Warranty is effective, and such period begins on the invoice date issued by SSLLC for the Product, and continues until the earlier to occur of (1) 12 months from the date of installation, (2) 18 months from the date of invoice by SSLLC, or (3) as otherwise specified on the Southern States Proposal.
-"Installation" shall be defined as the Product being assembled in the intended service location and does not require energization to be complete.
+Southern States, LLC ("SSLLC") warrants only to the Warranty Holder (hereinafter defined as the "End User" or the "Immediate Purchaser", as applicable, pursuant to the terms and conditions of this Limited Warranty as set forth below), that the Product identified below will, upon shipment, be free of defects in workmanship and material for the applicable Warranty Period.
+The "Warranty Period" is that period of time during which this Limited Warranty is effective, and such period begins on the invoice date issued by SSLLC for the Product, and continues until the earlier to occur of (1) the expiration of the Warranty Duration period, or (2) the Number of Operations, both as specified in the table below.
 If the Product is both purchased and installed within the United States or Canada, this Limited Warranty is granted to each end user of the Product who acquired the Product for its own use during the Warranty Period ("End User").
 In all other situations, this Limited Warranty is granted only to the first purchaser of the Product ("Immediate Purchaser") from SSLLC.
 No primary or remote purchaser or owner of the Product who is not a Warranty Holder may claim any benefit under this Limited Warranty, or any remedial promise included in this Limited Warranty.
-SSLLC shall, upon prompt written notice from the Warranty Holder, correct a nonconforming Product by repair or replacement at the sole discretion of SSLLC of the nonconforming Product or any part or component of a nonconforming Product necessary in SSLLC's discretion to make such Product conforming.
+SSLLC shall, upon prompt written notice from the Warranty Holder. correct a nonconforming Product by repair or replacement at the sole discretion of SSLLC of the nonconforming Product or any part or component of a nonconforming Product necessary in SSLLC's discretion to make such Product conforming.
 Any transportation charges, labor for removing, reinstalling the Product or part, and/or costs related to providing access to the Product shall be the responsibility of the Warranty Holder.
 Correction in this manner will constitute the Warranty Holder's exclusive remedy and fulfillment of all SSLLC's liabilities and responsibilities hereunder.
 SSLLC's duty to perform under this limited warranty may be delayed, at SSLLC's sole option, until SSLLC has been paid in full for all products purchased by the Warranty Holder.
 No such delay will extend the Warranty Period.
 If SSLLC does not make such repair or replacement, SSLLC's liability for damages on account of any claimed nonconformity will in no event exceed the purchase price of the Product in question.
 This Limited Warranty does not apply to any Product that has been disassembled, repaired, or altered by anyone other than SSLLC.
 This Limited Warranty will not apply to any Product that has been subjected to improper or abnormal use of the Product.
 SSLLC has no responsibility to repair or replace any Product or component thereof manufactured by another party, but SSLLC will assign, to the extent assignable, to the Warranty Holder any manufacturers' warranty that applies to products and components not manufactured by SSLLC.